axelerant/testimonials-widget/API.md

-# API - Aihrus Testimonials
+# API - Testimonials Widget

-The [Aihrus Testimonials plugin](http://wordpress.org/plugins/testimonials-widget/) comes with its own set of actions and filters, as described below.
+The [Testimonials Widget plugin](http://wordpress.org/plugins/testimonials-widget/) comes with its own set of actions and filters, as described below.

 ## Actions